 Why did I bracket exposure?

 It has nothing to do with the long exposure effect.
-It’s part of my workflow to recover highlight details when I shoot night photography.
-You can learn more about this technique in this tutorial.
+It's an editing technique I use to recover highlight details when I shoot night photography.

 Blurring The Sky To Create Long Exposure Effect